 "The torchbearer uniform for the Paralympic Torch Relay consists of several pieces, including a jacket, pullover pants, toque and red mittens.
 Designed and manufactured by the Hudson’s Bay Company, the 2010 Paralympic Torchbearer uniform is blue to represent ice and accented with bright bursts of blue and green on the jacket’s left arm.
 Silver reflective elements, including “Vancouver 2010” on the right jacket sleeve and right back pant leg, have been added for prominence and visibility.

-Agitos on the back.
+The uniform features the Vancouver 2010 Paralympic Torch Relay emblem on the chest as well as the Agitos on the back.
 From the Latin word for “I move,” the Agitos are the Paralympic symbol and are composed of three elements (red, blue and green) representing the International Paralympic Committee’s role in bringing athletes from all corners of the world together to compete.

-The uniform has been designed with the comfort and safety of the torchbearers in mind and makes a beautiful commemorative keepsake.
+The uniform has been designed with the comfort and safety of the torchbearers in mind and makes a beautiful commemorative keepsake."

 Torchbearers, this Costumeholic is behind you 100%!
 Enjoy your run and your time with the Flame; I mean think about it, it has come all the way from Greece!
 That's just incredible.
 Mostly, be happy that "The design team from the Hudson’s Bay Company, in collaboration with VANOC, managed to find an ideal balance of function and fashion that will have the Olympic Torchbearers moving comfortably and looking great".

-1. I saw the flame too yesterday with my friend, on Côte-des-Neiges !
+I saw the flame too yesterday with my friend, on Côte-des-Neiges !

-I missed it on Tuesday in La Prairie :( but yesterday, we got out of a shopping tour of the Renaud-Bray, and there were lots of police and cheering kids.... somedbody said "It's the flame!".
+ReplyDeleteI missed it on Tuesday in La Prairie :( but yesterday, we got out of a shopping tour of the Renaud-Bray, and there were lots of police and cheering kids.... somedbody said "It's the flame!".

 I got all excited and wanted to see it.
 The school kids were soooooo cute, and at one moment they got tired cheering, but suddenly I saw the flame coming, which they had not seen, and I looked at them and said: "Elle arrive !!!!"